 - Regardless of the data series used, the wage gap statewide and nationally has decreased since 1980.

-- The smallest wage gap occurs for Utah men and women with advanced degrees.
+- Based on educational attainment, the smallest wage gap occurs for Utah men and women with graduate or professional degrees.
+Those with some college or an associate degree showed the largest wage gap (2008-2012).

-- Many of the occupations with the smallest wage gap are those which require math, science, or analytical skills or are jobs dominated by men.
+- For workers working fulltime/year-round, many of the occupations with the smallest wage gap are either low-pay/low-skilled or dominated by one gender or the other.

 - Occupational choice is the largest factor in the wage gap.
 Other demographic factors—less education, less occupational tenure, etc. also contribute to the difference in men’s and women’s earnings.